German Verbs

 To use verbs in German sentences, we need to cover conjugation.
 We’ll start by learning how to conjugate the verb machen, which means "to make."

 Whenever we introduce new verbs, we use the infinitive (the root form of the verb).
 For example: machen.
-But depending on the sentence subject or tense, the verb changes.
+But depending on the sentence subject and/or tense, the verb transforms.
 This is called conjugation.

 Here’s a conjugation table for machen: